-The Sport Pedagogy emphasis prepares students for academic positions in comprehensive universities, particularly as teacher educators.
+The Doctor of Science in Sport and Exercise Science with a Sport Pedagogy emphasis prepares students for academic positions in comprehensive universities, particularly as teacher educators.
 Students are afforded the coursework, research, and practical experiences necessary for providing leadership on teacher education and conducting educational research.
 Students will have the opportunity to gain practical experience in pedagogy.
 They will also have opportunities to participate in ongoing research efforts within the School of Sport and Exercise Science (SES).
 SES has a well-equipped research laboratory for the study of teaching and various forms of graduate experiences are available in this area.